 Any exhibit (excluding live specimens) that shows learning or is an outgrowth of an entomology or bee project experience.
-Includes specimen collections and may include products (ex: honey) or equipment as part of the display.
+Includes specimen collections and may include products (for example honey) or equipment as part of the display.

 10224 Fish and Wildlife